-Figure 4 – Main verticals and use cases (source Lo-Ra Alliance™)
+Figure 4 – Main verticals and use cases (source LoRa Alliance™)

 Overall the proportion of indoor devices varies from 30% to 70%, depending on the specific market.
 Indoor meters and smart building devices represent a large number of use cases.
 And outdoor parking sensors or tracking devices are also used for a large portion of the applications.